Federated Heavy Hitters Discovery with Differential Privacy: Introduction

 Methods that provide DP typically involve adding noise, such as Gaussian noise, to the data before releasing it.
 In this work, we show that DP can be obtained without the addition of any noise by relying exclusively on random sampling and trie pruning which achieves $k$-anonymity.
 The connection between DP, random sampling, and $k$-anonymity has previously appeared in the literature \citep{chaudhuri2006random, li2012sampling, gehrke2012crowd}.
-However, these methods show how sampling and enforcing $k$-anonymity at the sequence level can achieve central DP.
-Therefore, such approaches have the disadvantage of revealing the entire sequences held by sampled users.
-On the contrary, our method explores how interactivity, random sampling, and $k$-anonymity can achieve central DP while also drastically minimizing the data a user shares with the service provider.
+However, our approach and analysis are different in two fundamental ways.
+First, existing methods show how sampling and enforcing $k$-anonymity at the sequence level (in a centralized setting) can achieve central DP.
+When applied to our decentralized setting, such approaches have the disadvantage of revealing the entire sequences held by sampled users.
+On the contrary, our approach explores how interactivity, random sampling, and $k$-anonymity can achieve central DP while also drastically minimizing the data a user shares with the service provider.
+Second, our sampling method is different from existing methods that sample records from a centralized database in an i.i.d fashion (referred to as \textit{Poisson sampling}).
+Under Poisson sampling, the number of chosen users can vary drastically across rounds, making such approach incompatible with existing federated learning production systems such as \citep{bonawitz19sysml}.
+Instead, we sample (uniformly at random) a fixed number of users in each round.
+Combined with interactivity over rounds, this different sampling strategy makes our approach and proof techniques different from existing ones.

-Our algorithm exploits the hierarchical structure of user-generated data streams to interactively maintain a trie structure that contains the frequent sequences.
+Our trie-based heavy hitters (TrieHH) algorithm exploits the hierarchical structure of user-generated data streams to interactively maintain a trie structure that contains the frequent sequences.
 The idea of using trie-like structures for finding frequent sequences in data streams has been explored before in \citep{Cormode2003, bassily2017practical}.
-However, the work of \citet{Cormode2003} predates differential privacy and the TreeHist algorithm of \citet{bassily2017practical} achieves local DP.
+However, the work of \citet{Cormode2003} predates differential privacy and the TreeHist algorithm of \citet{bassily2017practical} is non-interactive, relies on sketching, achieves local DP using the randomized response, and assumes the existence of public randomness.
+Our approach is interactive in nature, does not use sketching or offer local DP, and does not require public randomness.
+The only similarity between these two approaches is the use of a trie-like data structure that maintains a list of popular prefixes, a practice that is common for efficient discovery of heavy hitters (even under no privacy constraints).
+In fact, the differences between these two approaches lead to a fundamentally different privacy-utility trade-off and make private heavy-hitter discovery feasible even for small-to-moderate populations.